Phoenix Iron Works

 The 1910 Ordnance Survey Map indicates another unconnected building higher up Howarth Street which over time became connected to the original iconic structure.
 Further structures were also built at other locations on the site as shown by later OS maps.
 Around 1960 many of the later buildings along Howarth Street were replaced by a modern accommodation block (picture from RPS Group PLC report) , At the same time the 1930s building was extended by a low rise machine shop (pictured here during the very early stages of demolition in 2020.).
 Even in the 1960s miscellaneous building remained on the site but these were largely cleared by the mid-1980s.

 The original owners are unknown but it is believed that the Kershaw Family, probably constructed the 1901 building.
-Opposite are 2 pictures of Eder Kershaw and his son.
-From 1926 to 1935/6 it is believed that Hilda Hey was the owner of Phoenix Iron Works during and possibly after that time as well.
-It is understood that Charles, her husband, worked for the LMS Railway.
+Hilda Hey possibly either during 1901 and later.
 Phoenix Ironworks was later acquired by the Greenwood family and an employee in the 1960s recalls the owners being of that name.
 In 1986 when the current owner joined the company it was owned by Ropner PLC but managed through Fred Greenwood of Rochdale.
 The current owner, Ron Dalton purchased the ironworks from Ropner in 1995.

 Although it had been a prominent feature on Newall St., Littleborough for many years Phoenite Precision Ltd (as the new company was known) determined that the current buildings were no longer suitable requiring expenditure to make the buildings fit for purpose or more suitable premises be sought.
 After serious consideration, the latter option was chosen.
 Phoenite Precision Ltd vacated Phoenix Iron Works and moved in August/September 2020 to premises located at The Old Gas Works, Higginshaw Lane, Oldham.
-OL1 3LA.
-Phoenix Iron Works was demolished in October & November 2020 with the site being developed for housing.
-Click on the picture below for a links illustrations of the new housing proposals.
+OL1 3LA with the works demolished shortly afterwards.
+It is now housing.

 Information supplied by owners Dorothy, Ron and John Dalton.